Course Descriptions

 Introductory Physics

 This course provides a thorough survey of topics in high school physics while adhering to the philosophy of "concepts before equations".
-Classes will consist of thought provoking demonstrations, engaging activities, formal experiments, and lectures The emphasis is on building a working physics vocabulary, understanding of basic physics concepts and connecting physical laws to everyday experiences, using problem solving strategies to actively apply the concepts they have learned, and using algebra equations to make predictions in experiments and evaluate how well they model students' observations.
-Topics include: the movement of objects; inertia; forces; projectile motion; energy conservation; momentum conservation; static electricity; electrical currents, resistance, and electronic devices; magnetic fields; electromagnets and motors; electricity generation; waves of water, sound, and light.
+Classes will consist of thought provoking demonstrations, engaging activities, formal experiments, and lectures.
+The emphasis is on building a working physics vocabulary, understanding of basic physics concepts and connecting physical laws to everyday experiences, using problem solving strategies to actively apply the concepts they have learned, and using algebra equations to make predictions in experiments and evaluate how well they model students' observations.
+Topics include: the movement of objects; inertia; forces; projectile motion; energy conservation; momentum conservation; static electricity; electrical currents, resistance, and electronic devices; magnetic fields; electromagnets and motors; electricity generation; and waves of water, sound, and light.
 The students will put together what they have learned in a culminating project/presentation about energy usage.

 AP Biology